-I didn’t like applesauce until recently when we had dinner at a friend’s house and were served applesauce as a condiment to go with some spicy German sausages.
+Even though we have grown apples for decades, I didn’t like applesauce until we had dinner at a friend’s house a number of years ago and were served applesauce as a condiment to go with some spicy German sausages.
 I gave it a try, and it was amazing!
 The sweet and tart applesauce complimented the spices in the sausages to create a whole new flavor experience.
 I was hooked!
-I decided to try making easy homemade applesauce at home, and here’s the result.
+I’ve now made canned applesauce for years using our home-grown apples.
+Read on for the easy recipe.

 Seeing New Possibilities